amygdala/gcp_blog/_posts/2020-07-14-bqml_tables.md

 Using this dataset, we’ll build a _regression_ model to predict the `duration` of a bike rental based on information about the start and end rental stations, the day of the week, the weather on that day, and other data.
 (If we were running a bike rental company, we could use these predictions—and their explanations—to help us anticipate demand and even plan how to stock each location).

-## Creating the training, eval, and test datasets
+## Specifying the training, eval, and test datasets

-With BQML (in contrast to using the AutoML Tables API) we need to define our own dataset splits.
-We’d like to create training, validation, and test data, but we don’t want the datasets to be sequential.
+For BQML, we want to first figure out how we'll define our dataset splits.
+We’d like to create training, validation, and test data, but we don’t want the any of those datasets to be drawn from sequential rows.
 There’s an easy way to do this in a repeatable manner by using the [Farm Hash algorithm][14], implemented as the `FARM_FINGERPRINT` BigQuery SQL function.
 We’d like to create an 80/10/10 split.

 So, the query to generate training data will include a clause like this:
 ```sql
 WHERE ABS(MOD(FARM_FINGERPRINT(timestamp), 10)) < 8
 ```
 Similarly, the query to generate the eval set will use this clause:
 ```sql
 WHERE  ABS(MOD(FARM_FINGERPRINT(timestamp), 10)) = 8
 ```
 … and the query for the test set will use `= 9`.

+Using this approach, we can build `SELECT` clauses with reproducible results that givve us datasets with the split proportions we want.

 ## Tables schema configuration and BQML